Do Portable Hand Washing Stations Reuse Water?

 The management of wastewater from portable hand washing stations is subject to strict environmental regulations at the federal, state, and local levels.
 The EPA's Clean Water Act classifies this liquid as "graywater" and prohibits its discharge into storm drains or natural water bodies.

 When you rent from Hackney Renters, we'll handle all disposal requirements in compliance with regulatory standards.
-We transport the wastewater to approved treatment facilities where it undergoes screening, biological treatment, and disinfection before release.
+We transport the wastewater to approved treatment facilities, where it undergoes screening, biological treatment, and disinfection before being released.

 You must guarantee your rental units remain accessible for our scheduled service visits.
 Many municipalities require documentation of proper disposal, which we provide with each servicing.

-Failure to comply with these regulations can result in significant fines and environmental penalties—a liability we protect you from through our compliant disposal practices.
+Failure to comply with these regulations can result in significant fines and environmental penalties—a liability we mitigate through our compliant disposal practices.

 Benefits of Using Portable Hand Washing Stations